coolshare/CoolshareReactPubSub/README.md

  A). publish a topic in two ways:

+	0). install this package:

+		npm install coolshare_react_pub_sub --save

- 	a). publish from javascript.
+ 	1). publish from javascript.
 To publish a topic in javascript, you need to do the following:

  	    //Import